-As a conclusion of this section, bearing in mind the identities of Theorem \ref{theoremenergy}, we see that the subspaces $\hat{P}_\pm(\scS_p(\bR^3,\bC^4))$ can be rightly interpreted as the positive and negative energy eigenspaces of the Hamiltonian.
-Sticking to $\sol$ as our favourite realization of the one-particle Hilbert space, we can consider the projectors:
+Theorem \ref{theoremenergy} shows that the subspaces $\hat{P}_\pm(\mathcal{S}_p(\bR^3,\bC^4))$ can be interpreted as positive- and negative-energy eigenspaces of the Hamiltonian.
+Sticking to $\sol$ as our favorite realization of the one-particle Hilbert space, we consider the projectors